CivicTechLab/civictechlab.github.io/src/content/joinus/research-intern.md

 ### Application Procedure

-Email <a href="mailto:civictechlabnus@gmail.com">civictechlabnus@gmail.com</a> with the position title as the subject.
+Email civictechlabnus@gmail.com with the position title as the subject.